open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-prerequisites.md

 - **Stay Organized**: We recommend creating a dedicated directory on your desktop or user folder for your work at OLE, such as `~/Projects/ole/` or `~/Documents/ole/`.
 This keeps all your OLE-related repositories in one place for better organization and efficiency.
 - **RAM**: Ensure your machine has at least 8GB of RAM; 16GB is recommended for optimal performance.
-- **Storage Space**: Ensure your machine have at least a few GBs of free space on your computer before proceeding with the following steps.
+- **Storage Space**: Ensure your machine has at least a few GBs of free space on your computer before proceeding with the following steps.
-- **Package Manager**: We recommend you to get [Chocolatey](https://community.chocolatey.org/) for Windows and [Homebrew](https://brew.sh/) for macOS.
+- **Package Manager**: We recommend you get [Chocolatey](https://community.chocolatey.org/) for Windows and [Homebrew](https://brew.sh/) for macOS.

 <!--
 ## Windows Subsystem for Linux (WSL)